-Patients should telephone or call in at the Surgery after 11.00 am for test results.
+Patients should visit our test results triage, telephone or call in at the surgery after 11:00 for test results.
 The reason for this is that staff are very busy with making appointments, and requests for home visits for the first part of every morning, and the viewing of test results requires using a different part of the computer system.
 We will only give results to the person who has had the test for confidentiality reasons.